 Aircrafts have become a convenient way of transport that allows people to reach the right place at the right time.
-The way that aircraft improve, the lives of people have led to an increased demand for the product, allowing people to buy and sell planes more often (Rezaiemalek & Saghari, 2019).
+The way that aircraft improve the lives of people have led to an increased demand for the product, allowing people to buy and sell planes more often (Rezaiemalek & Saghari, 2019).
 High demand in aircraft has tempted many people to buy or sell an aircraft but many limitations prevent the transaction.
-This study addresses some of the challenges that people go through when they want to buy or sell an aircraft.
+This study addresses some of the challenges that people go through when they want to buy or sell an aircraft.-ok.

 Problem statement

 One of the problems that have been affecting the sale and purchase of aircraft is the high cost of the products.
-The high cost of aircraft has been limiting the purchase because people cannot buy that which they do not have enough resources for.
-Therefore, people need to make the right call when they want to buy or sell an aeroplane to avoid unwanted circumstances.
+The high cost of aircraft has been limiting transactions because people cannot buy that which they do not have enough resources for.-cause.
+Therefore, people need to make the right call when they want to buy or sell an aeroplane to avoid unwanted circumstances.-result.
 Secondly, the lack of relevant information has been a limiting factor towards the sale and purchase of aircraft (Akhmetshin & Kovalenko, 2018).
-Unlike information regarding vehicles and electronic devices, buying an aircraft requires that one gather all the relevant information needed.
-Legal information has been posing a challenge to the purchase and sale of aircraft calling for the right measure to prevent a conflict with the law.
+Unlike information regarding vehicles and electronic devices, buying an aircraft requires that one gather all the relevant information needed.-not related to the high cost of airplanes.
+Legal information has been posing a challenge to the purchase and sale of aircraft calling for the right measure to prevent a conflict with the law. -not related to the high cost of airplanes.

+You have identified two problems.
+You are instructed to identify just one problem and then identify factors that cause or contribute to the problem.

+Neither problem is not fully developed.

 Significance of the Problem

 As mentioned earlier it takes a lot of money, commitment and will to buy an aircraft, making it important to know how the process goes.
 Therefore, it is important to learn all the surrounding factors towards the sale or purchase of a plane.
-If the information is not well distributed to the stakeholder, it might be an obstacle to the potential buyers and sellers, who will not be willing to risk their resources or products respectively (Rezaiemalek & Saghari, 2019).
-The sale and purchase of aircrafts has gained popularity, but the activity could be limited by the difficulty of doing business in the industry.
+If the information is not well distributed to the stakeholder, it might be an obstacle to the potential buyers and sellers, who will not be willing to risk their resources or products respectively (Rezaiemalek & Saghari, 2019). -result.
+The sale and purchase of aircraft has gained popularity, but the activity could be limited by the difficulty of doing business in the industry.-result.
+This is marginally acceptable.
+It seems as though you are drifting from your problem statement.

 Development of Alternative Actions